 - have a disability as defined by the Children Act and our Joint Disability Strategy.

-Read the guide to direct payments for more information.
+Read the guide to direct payments (PDF 384kb) Opens in new window for more information.

 Using your direct payments

-You can use you direct payments to pay for:
+You can use your direct payments to pay for:

 - a Personal Assistant

 - volunteer expenses

 - services such as play-schemes, outreach, behaviour support

 - activities such as swimming, music and keep-fit.